Full Proposals (by invitation only) due July 31, 2020

 To this end, the Mind & Life Institute is pleased to lead the way in supporting the development of this critical field through our new funding program, the PEACE Grants — supporting research on novel interdisciplinary approaches for investigating and nurturing wholesome mental qualities and positive interpersonal and social action related to Prosociality, Empathy, Altruism, Compassion, and Ethics (PEACE).
 With this mechanism, Mind & Life will fund projects that advance our understanding of the mechanisms, implementation and outcomes of contemplative strategies to promote well-being and prosocial behavior in individuals and communities.
 In addition, we encourage the development of measures to rigorously assess these qualities in various real-world contexts.
 Please read the full Request for Letters of Intent for more information.

 This grant program encourages the active collaboration of scientists with contemplative scholars/practitioners in all phases of research.
 Humanities proposals are also encouraged.
 Two levels of funding are offered—$25,000 and $100,000—for projects that can be completed in a two-year time frame.

-Beginning in 2020, one of the awarded PEACE grants ($25,000) will be designated as the Samuel B. Hanser Visionary Award, given to honor the life of Samuel B. Hanser, to support the development of innovative research that makes a significant contribution to our understanding of the effects and mechanisms of contemplative practices on body, mind, and spirit.
+Beginning in 2020, one of the awarded PEACE grants ($25,000) will be designated as the Samuel B. Hanser Visionary Grant, given to honor the life of Samuel B. Hanser, to support the development of innovative research that makes a significant contribution to our understanding of the effects and mechanisms of contemplative practices on body, mind, and spirit.